mike6649/fl-minillm/README.md

 bash evaluate.sh
 ```

-You can adjust the arguments listed in the above scripts for evaluating our project under different settings.
+You can adjust the arguments listed in the above scripts to evaluate our project under different settings.

 For the training and evaluation of the original MiniLLM script, please refer to [this repo](https://github.com/microsoft/LMOps/tree/main/minillm).